P-p-H-d/mlib/README.md

 * SUB(obj1, obj2, obj3) : set obj1 to the difference of obj2 and obj3.
 Default is '-' C operator.
 * MUL(obj1, obj2, obj3) : set obj1 to the product of obj2 and obj3.
 Default is '*' C operator.
 * DIV(obj1, obj2, obj3) : set obj1 to the division of obj2 and obj3.
 Default is '/' C operator.
+* GET\_KEY (container, key) --> &obj: return a pointer to the object within the container associated to the key 'key' or return NULL if no object is associated to this key.
+The pointer to the object remains valid until any modification of the container.
+* SET\_KEY (container, key, object): Associate in the container the key 'key' to the object 'object'.
+* GET\_SET\_KEY (container, key) --> &obj: return a pointer to the object within the container associated to the key 'key' or create a new object in the container, associate it to the key 'key' and return its pointer.
+The pointer to the object remains valid until any modification of the container.
+The returned pointer cannot be NULL.
 * PUSH(container, obj) : push 'object' into 'container'.
 How it is pushed is container dependent.
-* POP(&obj, container) : pop an object from 'container' and save it in '*obj' if obj is not NULL.
+* POP(&obj, container) : pop an object from 'container' and save it in '*obj' if obj is not NULL (giving back the ownership to the caller).
 Which object is popped is container dependent.
 Undefined behavior is there is no object in the container.
 * PUSH_MOVE(container, &obj) : push and move the object '*obj' into 'container'.
 How it is pushed is container dependent but '*obj' is cleared afterward.
 * POP_MOVE(&obj, container) : pop an object from 'container' and init & move it in '*obj'.
 Which object is popped is container dependent. '*obj' shall be uninitialized.
 Undefined behavior is there is no object in the container.
 * SPLICE\_BACK(containerDst, containerSrc, it): move the object referenced by the iterator 'it' from 'containerSrc' into 'containerDst'.
 Where is move is container dependent.
 Afterward 'it' points to the next item in 'containerSrc'.